-- 3.1 Ordinary meetings of the Council will be held on the third Thursday of each month, commencing at 5.00pm and shall be alternated between:

-- Council Chambers Binnia Street Coolah; and

-- Council Chambers John Street Coonabarabran
+- 3.1 Ordinary meetings of the Council will be held generally on the third Thursday of each month, commencing at 5.00pm and shall be alternated between: - Council Chambers 59 Binnia Street, Coolah; and - Council Chambers 14-22 John Street, Coonabarabran

+An Ordinary meeting will not be held in January.
 Council may change the time and/or date of any particular meeting by resolution.